IndicoDataSolutions/indico-client-java/README.md

 ### Get Model Predictions
 ```
 // It's always much more efficient to pass in a list to predict.
-A List of 3 or 3,000 samples
+A List of either 3 or 3,000 samples
-// to predict is fine.
+// to predict would be fine.

 Job job = indico.modelGroupPredict()
                 .modelGroup(mg)